-In 2003, sales to the Company's five largest distributors accounted for approximately 35% of the Company's revenues.
-The Company expects that it will continue to be dependent upon a limited number of distributors for a significant portion of its revenues.
-If anticipated orders from these resellers fail to materialize, the Company's business, operating results and financial condition will be materially adversely affected.
+In 2004, sales to the Company's five largest distributors and resellers accounted for approximately 35% of the Company's revenues.
+The Company expects that it will continue to be dependent upon a limited number of distributors and resellers for a significant portion of its revenues.
+If anticipated orders from these distributors and resellers fail to materialize, the Company's business, operating results and financial condition will be materially adversely affected.

-The Company has derived most of its revenues, and expects to continue to derive the vast majority of its revenues in the foreseeable future, from sales of its Internet security products, packaged and marketed mostly under the VPN-1 brand, including related software subscriptions, support and technical services and training programs.
+The Company has derived most of its revenues, and expects to continue to derive the majority of its revenues in the foreseeable future, from sales of its Internet security products, packaged and marketed mostly under the VPN-1 brand, including related software subscriptions, support, training and consulting.
 The Company's future financial performance will depend in significant part on the successful development, introduction, marketing and customer acceptance of new products and enhancements and new features for its existing product lines.
 See "Item 4 - Information on the Company" and "Item 5 - "Operating and Financial Review and Prospects."